Electropaedia logo

 As with NiCads the cells must incorporate safety vents to protect the cell in case of gas generation.

-The coulombic efficiency of nickel metal hydride batteries is typically only about 66% and diminishes the faster the charge.
+The coulombic efficiency of nickel metal hydride batteries could be up to 85% but is typically only around 65% and diminishes the faster the charge although this is projected to improve.

 While the battery may have a high capacity it is not necessarily all available since it may only deliver full power down to 50% DOD depending on the application.